 Better, more enjoyable courses will share many common attributes.
 Here’s how to find for them and some attributes to seek out.

 Call and talk with them.
-Call and speak with the instructor ahead of sending in your money.
-Ask them any questions you might still have about anything from describing their previous experience, to inquiring about accommodations for those less-mobile or otherwise disabled.
+Speak with the instructor ahead of giving them your money.
+Ask them any questions you might still have…anything from describing their previous experience, to inquiring about accommodations for those less-mobile or otherwise disabled.
 Ask them about how many instructors will be present and the expected ratio of staff to students.
 Ask them why they became a firearms instructor.
 Good teachers should have good answers for your questions.

 Look for instructors who have continued their education especially if they’ve been to some of the nationally-known schools.
 They will most likely bring lessons and techniques they’ve learned from the nationally-respected masters to your local class.

-Instructors who carry.
-Do the instructors carry every day, or are they just teaching theoretical concepts to students?
+Instructors who carry Do the instructors themselves carry every day, or are they just teaching theoretical concepts to their students?